mitel-networks/third-party-chat-bots/azure-bot-handoff/README.md

 # Demo Azure Chat-Bot Handoff to Mitel MiCC-B Human Agent

-This project is a Proof of Concept to demonstrate human handoff of Azure Chat Bot conversations to a human Agent on a Mitel MiCC-B Contact Center.
+This project, [CL-13602](https://mitel.atlassian.net/browse/CL-13602), is a Proof of Concept to demonstrate human handoff of Azure Chat Bot conversations to a human Agent on a Mitel MiCC-B Contact Center.

 Uses [Bot Framework](https://dev.botframework.com) v4